monday8am/nqweenspuzzle/README.md

 ## Optimizations and Performance

-The project implements several optimizations to ensure smooth performance even for larger board sizes:
+The project implements some optimizations to ensure smooth performance even for larger board sizes:

-### 1. Rendering Optimization
+1. Rendering Optimization
 The `GameBoard` replaces the traditional "grid of cells" approach (which yields $N^2$ composables) with a custom **Canvas-based** rendering system.
+There are two layers of composables, one for the board (CanvasBoard) and one for the pieces (PieceLayout).

 - **CanvasBoard**: Draws the entire checkerboard, conflicts, and markers in a single `Canvas` node.
-- **`drawWithCache`**: Caches static drawing instructions (like the square pattern) to avoid redundant computation during recomposition.
+It uses **`drawWithCache`** to cache static drawing instructions (like the square pattern) to avoid redundant computation during recomposition.
 - **PieceLayout**: A custom `Layout` that only renders active pieces (Queens) based on the state, drastically reducing the node count to $1 (Canvas) + 1 (Layout) + N (Queens)$.

-### 2. State & Data Pipeline
-- **O(1) State Transformation**: The `GameViewModel` maps domain state to `BoardRenderState` without any loops.
-It uses `Set<Position>` for queens, conflicts, and attacks, enabling $O(1)$ lookups during the drawing phase.
-- **Zero-Allocation Loops**: The drawing loop uses primitive checks against the state sets, avoiding object allocations on every frame.
-- **Lazy Testability**: While the production UI uses sets for speed, a lazy `testCells: List<CellState>` property allows unit tests to assert on the full board state without impacting production performance.

-### 3. Interaction & Side Effects
 - **Geometric Tap Detection**: A single `pointerInput` on the board container calculates coordinates geometrically, removing the overhead of $N^2$ individual click listeners.
-- **Event-Driven Side Effects**: Sounds and navigation are treated as transient `GameSideEffect` events.
-This decouples the ViewModel from platform-specific services (like `SoundPool`) and ensures resources are properly managed by the Activity lifecycle.

-### 4. Computational Efficiency
+2. Computational Efficiency
 - **Bit-Packed `Position`**: The coordinate system uses an `@JvmInline value class`.
 This packs `row` and `col` into a single 32-bit `Int` (16 bits each), eliminating object allocations for every cell reference and significantly reducing pressure on the garbage collector.
 - **$O(N)$ Conflict Detection**: Replaced $O(N^2)$ pair-wise comparisons with a frequency-tracking algorithm.
 By hashing row, column, and diagonal "occupancy", the engine detects conflicts in linear time relative to the number of queens, ensuring consistent performance even on the largest supported boards.

 ## Testing Strategy

-The project maintains strong test coverage across all architectural layers:
+Main part of the application logic is available outside the Composables, so it can be tested in isolation.

 **Test Files**:
 - `logic/src/test/kotlin/.../NQueensLogicTest.kt` - Pure chess logic tests